archf/ansible-accounts/README.md

 users_defaults:
   state: present
   # fixme: task should generate something random per user, register it, and send to user by mail.
-  password: "changeme" # Initial user password.
   shell: "/bin/bash"
   system: no

   groups: omit
   append: yes         # Append to group

-  # Default to 'on_create' (will change passwd if they differ)
+  # Default to 'on_create' (will change passwd if they differ).
+Could also be
+  # set to 'always'.
   update_password: 'on_create'
-  # update_password: always

   # This 'home' variable is the path prefix to the directory that will contain
   # a user account.
 If you work on Solaris you could set this to